LindaZhang23/LindaZhang23/README.md

 - 👋 Hi, I’m @LindaZhang23
-- 👀 I’m interested in
+- 👀 I like to draw
 - 🌱 I’m currently learning more about computer science, how to draw better, and digging rabbitholes on the internet.
-- 💞️ I’m looking to collaborate on some projects I'm going to start soon!
+- 💞️ Currently working on trying to improve some old projects and do some upskilling...
-- 📫 How to reach me:
+- 📫 How to reach me: lindazhang023@gmail.com

 <!---
 Linda-023/Linda-023 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.